fredrik-rose/GameEngine/README.md

 To build and run the tests under valgrind run the following commands.

 ```
-cmake -S <path to GameEngine> -B build -DCMAKE_BUILD_TYPE=Debug
+cmake -S <path to GameEngine> -B build -DCMAKE_BUILD_TYPE=RelWithDebInfo
 cd build
 make
 ctest -T memcheck --verbose
 ```

-Note that the `Debug` configurations is used here.
+Note that the `RelWithDebInfo` configurations is used here.
 This configuration includes debug information which makes it easier to find where a particular problem occurred as it will contain a detailed call stack.
-Asserts are enabled in this configuration.
-Unfortunately valgrind is not compatible with thes anitizers used in the `RelWithDebInfo` configuration.
-To get full coverage of the dynamic code analyzers it is therefore required to run the test under two configurations (`RelWithDebInfo` and `Debug` with valgrind).
+Unfortunately valgrind is not compatible with the sanitizers used in the `Debug` configuration.
+To get full coverage of the dynamic code analyzers it is therefore required to run the test under two configurations (`Debug` and `RelWithDebInfo` with valgrind).

 ### Build Profile